-The .frogans TLD is the top-level domain delegated by ICANN to the OP3FT, the non-profit organization whose purpose is to hold, promote, protect and ensure the progress of the Frogans technology.
-The Frogans technology enables the implementation of a new software layer on the Internet, called the Frogans layer, alongside other existing software layers such as E-mail or the Web.
+The .frogans TLD is the top-level domain delegated by ICANN to the OP3FT, a dedicated, non-profit standards developing organization whose purpose is to hold, promote, protect and ensure the progress of the Frogans technology.

-As described in the case study published by ICANN on the innovative use of the .frogans TLD:
+As discussed in the case study published by ICANN:

-- The objective of the .frogans TLD is to ensure the security, stability and reliability of the Frogans layer for the benefit of all Internet users
+- The objective of the .frogans TLD is to ensure the security, stability, and reliability required for Frogans as a medium running on top of the Internet, for the benefit of all Internet users.

-- The .frogans TLD domain names are only used to address the computers dedicated to the functioning and administration of the Frogans layer on the Internet
+- The .frogans TLD domain names are only used to address the computers dedicated to the functioning and administration of Frogans as a medium.

-- The key benefit in using a TLD instead of a second-level domain (e.g. frogans.net) is to gain maximum control over the registration process and resolution of these critical domain names
+- The key benefit in using a TLD instead of a second-level domain (e.g. frogans.net) is to gain maximum control over both the registration process and the resolution of these critical domain names.

-- More information about Frogans addresses can be found in the following presentations given during ICANN and IETF meetings:
+- For more information about Frogans addresses, see the following presentations given during ICANN and IETF meetings:

-- Frogans addresses: a new security model for a new type of online publishing built on top of DNS (ICANN 58)
+Frogans addresses: a new security model for a new type of online publishing built on top of DNS

-- Purpose of the addressing system of a medium for publishing content on the Internet (IETF 101)
+Purpose of the addressing system of a medium for publishing content on the Internet

 Questions and Answers on the .frogans TLD